Boats Against the Current – Review

 Boats Against the Current

-The cover photo is an iconic photo of the Fitzgeralds taken in a car in front of the house they rented at 244 Compo Road.
+The cover photo is an iconic photo of the Fitzgeralds taken in a car in front of the house they rented at 244 Compo Road in Westport.
 The photo can also be seen on the Scott and Zelda web site.
 There is a photo on page 110 of Zelda which shows how attractive Zelda could look.
 It sounds like she was able to drive men crazy, and not just Scott.

 Fitzgerald’s college friend Alexander McKaig wrote in his diary that Zelda was “a very dramatic, provincial Southern belle.
 The sad thing is that Fitz is completely overwhelmed by Zelda’s personality…she’s the role model for all the female characters in his novels…” (89)